Giuliopime/Todo-Reminder/README.md

 # Todo & Reminder
 A simple To Do &amp; Reminder Discord Bot made with JDA.

-## Disclaimer
-The VPS I have at the moment is already used for some other personal projects and it isn't powerful enough to also host Todo & Reminder.
-In case you are experienced in hosting Discord Bots you can self-host it (the bot requires mongoDB and Redis), but I won't provide any sort of assistance for that.
-So, for the time being, the bot will stay offline.

 ## Useful links
 - [Invite the bot to your server](https://discord.com/oauth2/authorize?client_id=763067629023526954&scope=bot&permissions=289792)